CicadaCobalt/CicadaCobalt.github.io/_posts/2025-05-11-the-websites-first-post.md

 tags: [Celebratory, Post, Personal]
 style: fill
 color: primary
-description: The first blog on this website!
+description: The first post on this website!
 ---
 This is the first post on this website!
 Today I finally got around to setting up the Website!